 - 92. The Defendants were acutely aware of these delays in production when they prepared, reviewed and published Bombardier's 2018 Q2 MD&A; - 93.
 As for TfL, Bombardier signed two (2) contracts to build and maintain 45 four-car new Electric Multiple Units2.
-The first contract covers the design, manufacture commissioning and entry into service of the units and the second is a 35-year train services agreement for the maintenance of the units, [...] as appears from a July 3, 2015 news release, communicated herewith as Exhibit P-26;
+The first contract covers the design, manufacture commissioning and entry into service of the units and the second is a 35-year train services agreement for the maintenance of the units, the whole as appears from a July 3, 2015 news release, communicated herewith as Exhibit P-26; - 94.
+Both contracts are valued at approximately £358 million;